EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

- A script to copy new htmlfile into a dir
+ A script that moves all files starting with an uppercase in a dir